Truckers: Think Twice Before Carrying Passengers

 At first glance, the Federal Motor Carrier Safety Administration regulations seem to prohibit truckers from carrying passengers.
 However, the regulations immediately cite a number of exceptions, including the following:

-- Commercial vehicle companies can provide written authorization as long as they name the passenger, the start and end points of the transportation and an expiration date for the authorization.
+- Commercial vehicle companies can provide written authorization as long as they name the passenger, the start and endpoints of the transportation, and expiration date for the authorization.

 - Authorization is not required for employees or other individuals assigned by the company.

 - Truckers can carry passengers when rendering aid.

 The Risks May Outweigh the Benefits of Carrying Casual Truck Passengers